 - No dose adjustment is required for postpartum patients.
 However, patients should be closely monitored for adverse events because atazanavir exposures could be higher during the first 2 months after delivery.
 [See DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY]

-Atazanavir drug concentrations in fetal umbilical cord blood were approximately 12–19% of maternal concentrations.
+Atazanavir drug concentrations in fetal umbilical cord blood were approximately 12% to 19% of maternal concentrations.
 Among the 40 infants born to 40 HIV-infected pregnant women, all had test results that were negative for HIV-1 DNA at the time of delivery and/or during the first 6 months postpartum.
 All 40 infants received antiretroviral prophylactic treatment containing zidovudine.
 No evidence of severe hyperbilirubinemia (total bilirubin levels greater than 20 mg/dL) or acute or chronic bilirubin encephalopathy was observed among neonates in this study.
 However, 10/36 (28%) infants (6 greater than or equal to 38 weeks gestation and 4 less than 38 weeks gestation) had bilirubin levels of 4 mg/dL or greater within the first day of life.